smartuni/HopAndFound/README.md

 * **monitor:**            Component with a display which the user carries.
 It signals the user if the device is lost.
 * **monitored item:**     Component which is placed with the item that is monitored.
-* **node:**               Stationary component which is placed at known positions in an area for forwardong messages.
+* **node:**               Stationary component which is placed at known positions in an area for forwarding messages.

 ## Hardware ##